TharakaUJ/TharakaUJ.github.io/_posts/MicroMouse/2025-02-08-From one foot mouse to micro mouse.md

 Our large-scale model worked well for its intended purpose, so we decided to move to a smaller version.
 The new model’s chassis was made of cardboard, with much smaller motors and a compact battery.
 The entire bot was only as wide as an Arduino Uno.

 One of my teammates spent an entire night wiring everything while I was trying to figure out how to upload the script from a Linux machine.
-Once the wiring was done, we attempted to upload our code—only to be met with an error:
+Once the wiring was done, we attempted to upload our code, only to be met with an error:

 > **"Not enough SRAM in Arduino Uno."**